 Consuming nicotine—through regular cigarettes or vaping—leads to the release of the chemical dopamine in the human brain.
 As with many drugs, dopamine prompts or “teaches” the brain to repeat the same behaviour (such as using tobacco) over and over.

 Why is the ritual of smoking an addicted habit?

 Habits are formed because our brain like to automate a lot of our repetitive actions.
 When applied positively, this allow us to drive without much thought, or to return a very fast tennis or badminton serve.
-Our brain is designed to automated actions that we do repetitively to improve our performance in doing that activity.
+Our brain is designed to automate actions that we do repetitively to improve our performance in doing that activity.
 This is the same reason why humans enjoy rituals and find the rituals calming to our nervous system.
-As a smoker, you would know the importance and satisfaction gain from the ritual of smoking, example, removing the cigarette from the box, clicking the lighter, taking that first puff and feeling that high for just a split second.
+As a smoker, you would know the importance and satisfaction gained from the ritual of smoking.
+For example, removing the cigarette from the box, clicking the lighter, taking that first puff and feeling that high for just a split second.
 This habituated ritual of smoking plus the addictive substance in tobacco, is the reason why smoking is considered both a bad habit and an addiction.

 The 1-session quit smoking program